RuthOIHir058/POLITY/CONTRIBUTING.md

 - `IMPLEMENTATION_REPORT.md`;
 - `VERIFICATION_REPORT.md`;
 - `SECURITY.md`;
-- `LICENSE_PENDING.md`.
+- `LICENSE`.

-No project license has yet been selected.
-By submitting a contribution, you represent that you have the right to submit it.
-Do not assume that a future license has already been granted or selected.
+POLITY is released under the MIT License.
+By submitting a contribution, you agree that your contribution will be licensed under the same MIT License as the project.
+You represent that you have the legal right to submit your contribution.

 ## Development setup